P-Pratheeksha/Excel--Employee-Data-Cleaning/README.md

 **Purpose**

 The objective of this project was to practice and enhance data cleaning skills using Excel's built-in features and Power Query.
-Clean data is essential for accurate analysis and reporting, making these techniques valuable for any data professional.
+Clean data is essential for accurate analysis and reporting.